1951 Speaker of the British House of Commons election: Election

 The election was conducted by means of a conventional parliamentary motion, originally to elect Morrison.
 He was proposed by Sir Hugh O'Neill and seconded by Sir Ralph Glyn.

-Samuel Viant then moved an amendment to the original motion to elect James Milner, who was then seconded by David Logan.
+Samuel Viant then moved an amendment to the original motion to elect Milner, who was then seconded by David Logan.

 Both Morrison and Milner then gave their speeches of submission to the will of the House.

 Results

 MPs voted on the motion that Morrison take the chair as speaker, which was approved by 318 votes to 251.
 Morrison was then conducted to the chair by O'Neill and Glyn.

+Aftermath

+Milner was replaced as Chairman of Ways and Means by his deputy Charles MacAndrew who in turn was replaced by Liberal Rhys Hopkin Morris.

+On 20 December he was elevated to the House of Lords as Baron Milner of Leeds, of Roundhay in the City of Leeds.